syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To show nodes in TreeView.
+To hide nodes in TreeView.